adamwmeek/crisis-outreach-bot/Readme.md

 # Crisis Outreach Discord Bot

-This bot watches for keywords that indicate that a member is in a mental health crisis.
+This bot watches discord for keywords that indicate that a member is in a mental health crisis.
 The bot can then take a number of actions, including providing resources, alerting staff, and logging the incident.